 Scandium Demand.
-Despite scandium's scarcity, over the past two decades multiple high value commercial uses for the metal have been developed.
+Despite scandium's scarcity, over the past two decades multiple potential high-value commercial uses for the metal have been developed.
 Of particular interest is the addition of scandium into various aluminum alloys.
-Relatively small scandium additions into existing aluminum alloys produce stronger, heat and corrosion resistant, weldable aluminum products.
-The aircraft industry depends today on advanced aluminum alloys, and would incorporate Al-Sc alloys if available.
+Relatively small scandium additions into aluminum alloys produce stronger, lighter, heat and corrosion resistant, weldable aluminum products.
+The aircraft industry depends on advanced aluminum alloys, and would incorporate Al-Sc alloys if consistent scandium supply was available.
 The automotive sector is increasingly incorporating aluminum alloys into its products to achieve weight reductions and better fuel efficiency.
 Al-Sc alloys are also used today in bicycles, golf clubs and other sporting accessories where both strength and lightness are important.
 These applications represent pioneering uses for Al-Sc alloys that should expand to a much wider range of applications, once adequate supplies of commercially priced scandium are available for purchase.

 Scandium exhibits very good electrical conductivity and excellent heat stabilization qualities.
-The single largest current use for scandium today is in solid oxide fuel cells ("SOFCs"), where both of these attributes dramatically improve performance.
-Incorporation of scandium in SOFCs enables the desired reaction to occur at a lower operating temperature, resulting in higher power densities, dramatically improved unit life-cycles, and lower packaging costs..
+The primary use for scandium today is in solid oxide fuel cells ("SOFCs"), where both of these attributes dramatically improve performance.
+Incorporation of scandium in SOFCs delivers higher power outputs and promotes the desired chemical reaction at a lower operating temperature, resulting in dramatically improved unit life cycles.
 Numerous other applications have been identified and are under development, most notably for strength and superior conductivity in high voltage power transmission lines.